hogeschool/basecamp/week13/inf-bc-w13-python.md

 ```
 After taking this step, you will be able to:
 	1. understand the concept of databases.
-	2. understand and implement Python programs making basic queries in SQLite: CREATE, INSERT, SELECT x,y,z FROM t WHERE c.
+	2. understand and implement Python programs making basic queries in SQLite: SELECT x,y,z FROM t WHERE c.
 ```
 #### What to learn?